Morrell Group Joins Womack Machine Supply to Expand Reach and Capabilities

-AUBURN HILLS, Mich., June 6, 2023 /PRNewswire/ -- Morrell Group ("Morrell") is excited to announce that it has joined forces with Womack Machine Supply ("Womack"), a subsidiary of Womack Group.
-Morrell and Womack attribute the combination to their deeply aligned cultural values and shared aspiration for growth as an engineering partner, systems integrator, and value-added distributor of advanced motion control and automation solutions for industrial and mobile applications.
+DALLAS, June 7, 2023 /PRNewswire/ -- Womack Machine Supply ("Womack") is excited to announce that Morrell Group ("Morrell") is joining Womack.
+Morrell and Womack attribute the combination to their deeply aligned cultural values and shared aspiration for growth as an engineering partner, systems integrator, and value-added distributor of advanced motion control solutions for industrial and mobile applications.

-Both Morrell and Womack are leading motion control solution providers in North America.
-Their national footprint now covers 27 states across the U.S. "By working together to combine our best qualities, we're creating opportunities to accelerate our growth in ways that would never be possible otherwise," explains Matt Oldroyd, CEO of Womack Group.
-"The combined strength of our industry expertise and experience allows us to further apply our solutions, services, and products in more industries over a broader footprint than ever before.
-We are looking forward to adding Mark Garrett and Mark Majewski to our executive team."
+Both Morrell and Womack are leading motion control and factory automation providers in North America.
+Their national footprint now covers 27 states across the United States.
+"By working together to combine our best capabilities, we're creating opportunities to accelerate our growth in ways that would never be possible otherwise," explains Matt Oldroyd, CEO of Womack Group.
+"The combined strength of our industry expertise and experience allows us to further apply our solutions, services, and products in more industries across a broader footprint than ever before.
+We are looking forward to welcoming Mark Garrett and Mark Majewski to our executive team."

 More than a distributor, Morrell and Womack provide complete engineering solutions, such as conceptual engineering with the Motioneer team and factory-authorized hydraulics service and repair.
-Their combined product line offers comprehensive solutions for aerospace, fast-moving consumer goods (FMCG), agriculture, mining, construction, automotive, energy, and more across the U.S.
+Their combined product line offers comprehensive solutions for aerospace, fast-moving consumer goods (FMCG), agriculture, mining, construction, automotive, energy, and more across the United States.

 "Joining Womack opens up a whole new world for us," says Mark Majewski, president of Industrial and Factory Automation at Morrell.
-"This combination creates one of the largest automation and fluid power distributors with extraordinary capabilities in providing end-to-end solutions for our customers across various industries."
+"This combination creates one of the largest automation and fluid power distributors in the United States, with extraordinary capabilities in providing end-to-end solutions for our customers across a range of industries."

 "After over 40 years working with our sister company Womack, coming together is a natural fit," adds Mark Garrett, president of Morrell Group.
 "With our culture and values so closely aligned and a combined team of over 400 people, we can leave a lasting community impact across the U.S."